 Since moving to Colorado from Chicago in 2008, I’ve served as a volunteer art therapist at Parenting Place in Boulder, CO, have worked as a paraeducator in the Boulder Valley School District, and have been providing private art therapy sessions for a local single moms group.
 In 2014 I formed Connected Within Art Therapy and Counseling Services, LLC.

-Personally, I love spending time with my husband, my almost 11 year-old daughter, and our two cats.
+Personally, I love spending time with my husband, our 16 year-old daughter, and our cat Poppy.
 I love running, nia, yoga, art, music and nature.
 I also have an interest in Buddhism, mindfulness, and spirituality.

 We are committed to your privacy.Do not include confidential or private information regarding your health condition in this form or any other form found on this website.This form is for general questions or messages to the practitioner.